What is the difference between phishing and spear phishing attacks?

 - Requests for the user to give personal or sensitive information.

 - Misspellings and grammar errors.

 Spear phishing, though, is trickier to recognize, since criminals study their victims and compose the message carefully.

-- A well-crafted sender’s address or even a real, compromised account from someone the user knows;
+- A well-crafted sender’s address or even a real, compromised account from someone the user knows.

-- Personal information about the user or the sender;
+- Personal information about the user or the sender.

-- A hyperlink, an attachment or a request to send confidential data;
+- A hyperlink, an attachment or a request to send confidential data.

 - An urgent request for a bank wire or invoice payment.